OBF/obf-docs/Travel_fellowships.md

-# Open Bioinformatics Foundation Travel Fellowships
+# Open Bioinformatics Foundation Fellowships

-The Open Bioinformatics Foundation ([OBF](https://www.open-bio.org)) is pleased to announce a new OBF Travel Fellowship program aimed at increasing diverse participation at events promoting open source bioinformatics software development and open science in the biological research community.
+The Open Bioinformatics Foundation ([OBF](https://www.open-bio.org)) offers the OBF Travel Fellowship program aimed at increasing diverse participation at events promoting open source bioinformatics software development and open science in the biological research community.

+These fellowships are also available to support remote participation at the virtual events such as conferences, workshops, training courses or collaborative development sprints.

 ## What are the selection criteria?
 We get more applications that we can fund in each round.
 Selection is based on